Applying To: Food Establishment Inspector

 License: Must possess and maintain a valid Missouri driver’s license while employed by the City of St. Louis.
-Must possess a valid driver's license at the time of filing application and be able to present it at the Oral Interview.
+Must possess a valid driver's license at the time of filing application and be able to present it upon request.
 Please note type of license, number, class and expiration date on the Employment Application.
-Applicants who do not possess a Missouri driver's license must present a "Driving Record Check" from their State's Department of Motor Vehicles.

 Certification: Must be able to obtain Registered Environmental Health Specialist/Registered Sanitarian (REHS/RS) Certification or Certified Professional - Food Safety (CP-FS) from the National Environmental Health Association (NEHA) within 11 months of hire as a condition of successfully completing working test period.

 Documentation of academic credentials must be submitted upon request.

 DESIRABLE QUALIFICATIONS: Serve-Safe Sanitation Certification, previous experience enforcing environmental sanitation laws, ordinances and regulations and experience in the food industry.

 When completing the Employment History and the Educational/Training History sections of the Employment Application, please be as thorough as possible when describing your education, training and experience relating to this position.
 Your employment experience and training will be used to determine whether you meet the entrance requirements for this position and to compute your experience and training evaluation.
 Applicants will only receive credit for their experience, training and education as shown on the application.
 Resumes will not be accepted as a substitute to a fully completed application.
 When completing the Employment History section of the application, include reasons for changes in employers and explain any gaps in employment.
 Incomplete and/or carelessly completed applications will not be considered.